AOP-PHP/AOP/doc/Contents/chapter2.md

 ### public / protected / private ###

-There is a specitic keyword you can use to tell AOP to consider only methods / properties that are public, protected or private.
+There is a specific keyword you can use to tell AOP to consider only methods / properties that are public, protected or private.

 eg :